Tenth Legion Equestrian Roman Standard

 Legio X Equestris was Julius Caesar's favorite legion and one of the most famous units of the Roman army.

 Founded by Caesar in 61 BC, while he was governor of Hispania Ulterior, it was the first legion personally recruited by the general, who immediately appreciated its discipline and valor.
-The name Equestris was born in 58 BC, when Caesar had the Tenth legionaries mount horses to present themselves to the parliament with the Germanic king Ariovistus, not trusting his own Gallic auxiliary cavalry.
+The name Equestris originated in 58 BC, when Caesar had the legionaries of the Tenth mount horses to appear before the parliament with the Germanic king Ariovistus, not trusting his own Gallic auxiliary cavalry.
 From then on, the legion became his trusted guard, deployed at decisive points in every campaign.

 -